glnovelli/glnovelli/README.md

 Welcome to my space!
 Let me introduce myself:

-I am Guilherme Novelli, a Data Analyst at CloudWalk, Inc. Formerly graduated as a mechanical engineer, with a strong background in research, I am now enrolled in a graduate specialization in Data Science and Big Data.
+I am Guilherme Novelli, Data Analyst at CloudWalk, Inc. Formerly graduated as a mechanical engineer, with a strong background in research, I am now enrolled in a graduate specialization in Data Science and Big Data.
 My journey from fluid mechanics to Python scripts has been quite a ride.
 I've got a thing for turning numbers into stories and making complex problems crumble with the power of programming.

 My main interests are Machine Learning, Deep Learning and Large Language Models.
 I am always on the quest for knowledge.

-## You can also find me in Linkedin
+## You can also find me on Linkedin
 <div>
 <a href="https://www.linkedin.com/in/guilhermenovelli" target="_blank"><img loading="lazy" src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>
 </div>